The world suddenly stopped spinning around 2020…

 The lush tropical island nation of Grenada reopened for tourism as of July 15, 2020.
 With only 24 COVID-19 cases and 0 recorded deaths, this Caribbean country is currently virus-free.
 Grenada is on its phase 2 of reopening as of August 1, 2020.
 Which meant almost all nations are welcome including travelers from the United States.
 And that is to say that this country wanted to stay virus-free for their reopening and has some tough rules laid out.

-All travelers should submit a health declaration point, to download Grenada’s contact tracing application, and a negative PCR test took no more than 7 days before entry, rapid test upon arrival.
+As of March 2021, all travelers should complete an online form to obtain a Pure Safe Travel Authorization Certificate, are subject to health screening on arrival, and a negative PCR test took no more than 72 hours before entry.
+Travelers must also have a confirmed hotel reservation for a minimum of seven days at an approved accommodation.
 Mandatory quarantine may apply to those who are coming from high-risk countries.
 You can check all the required incoming passenger forms here.

 Above all, other rules for Grenada are mandatory wearing of masks, temperature checks, social distancing, and that all travelers should have health insurance that covers COVID-19.